 A native of Georgetown, S.C., Morris works with Charleston's hitters and base runners and sports a remarkable resume of success since he began in the 2007 season.
 The Cougars led the nation in scoring in 2008 and have ranked in the top five in the country in home runs every season from 2007-12.
 Charleston’s hitters have earned a national reputation for power and production that has seen top 10 finishes in the NCAA ranks nearly every season under Morris.

 Morris has coached four Southern Conference Players of the Year (Jeremie Tice '08, Joey Bergman '09, Matt Leeds '10 and Marty Gantt ‘12) and 16 All-SoCon First Team selections.
-At CofC, Morris has coached eight different All-Americans, while 14 position players have been drafted or signed since 2007.
+At CofC, Morris has coached nine different All-Americans, including 2011 Collegiate Baseball Freshman of the Year Daniel Aldrich.
+14 position players have been drafted or signed since 2007.

-Morris graduated in 1997 from Andrews High School where he was a two-time all-state honoree.
+Morris graduated in 1997 from Andrews (S.C.)
+High School where he was a two-time all-state honoree.